H-1B Visa News Flash

 Major Changes to the H-1B Program: Cap Exceeded Based on New H-1B Registration Lottery System!

-For the eighth year in a row, the 65,000 cap on H-1Bs available during the Fiscal Year (October 1, 2020, to September 30, 2021) was exceeded before the end of the Fiscal Year (an H-1B application can be filed up to six months prior to the intended start date).
-However, 2020 was the first year USCIS used a new H-1B registration lottery system to select registrations, which enabled those selected to submit an H-1B petition.
-USCIS received approximately 275,000 H-1B registrations during the registration period in March of 2020.
-On March 31, 2020, USCIS used a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of registrations needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.
-USCIS conducted the selection process for 65,000 cap first.
-All advanced degree registrations not selected were then included in a second lottery for the 20,000 advanced degree limit.
+For the tenth year in a row, the 65,000 cap on H-1Bs available during the Fiscal Year (October 1, 2022, to September 30, 2023) was exceeded before the end of the Fiscal Year (an H-1B application can be filed up to six months prior to the intended start date).
+However, 2022 was the third year USCIS used a new H-1B registration lottery system to select registrations, which enabled those selected to submit an H-1B petition.
+USCIS received more than 483,000 H-1B registrations during the registration period in March of 2022.
+On March 31, 2022, USCIS used a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of registrations needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.

 Please click here for more information about the new H-1B registration lottery system.